sjfricke/Tango-C-NDK-Tutorial/Section_02_Graphics/Tutorials/Chapter_02.md

 This is going to be a **really** quick overview of graphical programming as there are tons of better tutorials out there already.

 ## The goal
-* When doing anything graphical the overall **goal** is take take data represented in 3-dimensions and have it so its displayed on the screen.
+* When doing anything graphical the overall **goal** is take take data represented in 3-dimensions and have it so it's displayed on the screen.
 * We do this by taking data that would normally go into our RAM and used by our CPU and send it to the GPU so it can handle the task of filling in the pixels that will be displayed every frame.

 ## Graphic Pipeline in 10 over simplified quick steps